edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 It has the added benefit of not introducing overhead with loading, updating and maintaining plugins.

 This approach works well for small, self-contained notes, if you don't want to use additional plugins or software.
-For more larger sets of notes I generally resort to vimwiki.
+For larger sets of notes I generally resort to vimwiki.